Sydney Psychologists That Speak Your Language

 How We Can Help You

 Change starts with honesty.
-We won’t claim to be able to treat every problem on earth, but our Psychologists are great at collaborating with you to work thought the following emotional and life issues:
+We won’t claim to be able to treat every problem on earth, but our therapists are great at collaborating with you to work thought the following emotional and life issues for adults:

 When you first contact us to make a booking we’ll find you an appointment and schedule in a time for an initial chat over the phone to determine your needs.
 We’ll also send out a Welcome Pack with everything you need to bring to the first session with your psychologist.